Scream (1996 film): Development

-By 1995, there was competition to secure the rights to Scary Movie, with early interest expressed by Morgan Creek Entertainment, Paramount Pictures, Universal Pictures, and filmmaker Oliver Stone.
+By 1995, several studios and filmmakers were competing to secure the rights to Scary Movie, including Morgan Creek Entertainment, Paramount Pictures, Universal Pictures, and filmmaker Oliver Stone.
 (Note: Attributed to multiple references:) The script came to the attention of producer Cathy Konrad of Woods Entertainment, which had a development deal with production studio Miramax Films.
-She brought it to Richard Potter, the director of development for Miramax Films' genre-film-focused subsidiary Dimension Films.
-Potter expected a "stupid spoof" but was drawn in by the opening scene and recommended Miramax Films chairman, Bob Weinstein, pursue the rights.
-He agreed, considering it an opportunity to produce films instead of distributing those of others.
-Although others offered larger figures, Williamson's lawyer advised him take Weinstein's offer ($400,000–$500,000) because Dimension Films was willing to make the film immediately.
+Konrad brought the screenplay to Richard Potter, director of development for Miramax's genre-focused subsidiary Dimension Films.
+Expecting a "stupid spoof", Potter instead became engrossed by the opening scene and recommended that Dimension chairman Bob Weinstein pursue the rights.
+Bob agreed, viewing the project as an opportunity for Dimension to produce films rather than merely distribute them.
+Although competing offers were reportedly higher, Williamson's lawyer advised him to accept Bob's offer—between $400,000 and $500,000—because Dimension intended to begin production immediately.
 (Note: Attributed to multiple references:)

-Williamson revised the script based on studio input, removing some gorier content (such as exposed internal organs and severed limbs) and adding the murder of principal Himbry because Weinstein said there was too long a period following the opening without any deaths.
-This solved a separate difficulty Williamson was having explaining why all but the core group of characters leave Stu's party in the finale, as they go to see Himbry's corpse.
-The Scary Movie title was also changed to Scream late in production because Weinstein was concerned Scary Movie would lead audiences to believe it was a comedy instead of a horror.
+Following the sale, Williamson revised the script based on studio feedback.
+Some of the gorier material, including exposed organs and severed limbs, was removed.
+At the same time, the murder of Principal Himbry was added after Bob felt there was too long a stretch without any deaths following the opening scene.
+The addition also solved Williamson's difficulty in explaining why most of the partygoers leave Stu's house during the finale, as they depart to view Himbry's corpse.
+Late in production, the title was changed from Scary Movie to Scream because Bob feared the original title would lead audiences to mistake the film for a comedy rather than a horror film.
 (Note: Attributed to multiple references:)